Why did Jesus choose the day of rest, the Sabbath, for some of his healing miracles?

 Jesus heals on the Sabbath day, the day of rest 7 times, proving that to receive healing, we need to rest in the finished work.

-This thinking causes to live in a place of unrest where healing or ‘to be healed’ becomes the final destination.
+This thinking causes to live in a place of unrest where healing or ‘to be healed’ becomes the lens through which we view life.